Asquera/warden-hmac-authentication/README.md

 The name of the authentication scheme is primarily used for header authentication.
 It is used to construct the `Authorization` header and must thus avoid names that are reserved for existing standardized authentication schemes such as `Basic` and `Digest`.
 The scheme name is also used to construct the default values for various header names.
-The authentication scheme name defaults to `MAC`
+The authentication scheme name defaults to `HMAC`

     use Warden::Manager do |manager|
       manager.failure_app = -> env { [401, {"Content-Length" => "0"}, [""]] }